yt-project/yt/doc/source/analyzing/fields.rst

 where :math:`\mu_0 = 4\pi \times 10^{-7}~\rm{N/A^2}` is the vacuum permeability. yt automatically
-detects on a per-frontend basis what units the magnetic should be in, and allows conversion between different magnetic field units in the different :ref:`unit_systems` as well.
+detects on a per-frontend basis what units the magnetic should be in, and allows conversion between different magnetic field units in the different :ref:`unit systems <unit_systems>` as well.
 To determine how to set up special magnetic field handling when designing a new frontend, check out :ref:`bfields_frontend`.

 Particle Fields
 ---------------